gernsdorfer/ngrx-lite/README.md

 })
 ```

-1. Create your new Store with a session Storage Sync Option
+1. Create new store with a session storage sync option

 ```ts
 class MyLCass {